jbeghtol/openmoxie/GlobalResponses.md

     def get_current_time():
         from datetime import datetime
         now = datetime.now()
+        am_pm = "A.M." if now.hour < 12 else "P.M."
-        current_time = now.strftime("The time is %I %M %p")
+        current_time = now.strftime(f"The time is %I %M {am_pm}")
         return current_time
     return get_current_time()
 ```

 Note: You can use import from within the method scope.
 Any exceptions in processing this will produce a response
 with an error and the name of the exception.
+There is a 10s timeout on execution.

 ## OMG How does one make a regex anyway?

 If you aren't familiar with them, do some googling.
 But, AIs are often pretty good if you describe what you want.
 I used
-this prompt to generate the time regex above:
+this prompt to generate the time regex above (except I expanded moxie to include moxy by hand):

 ```
 i want to write a regular expression to catch phrases like "moxie time" "moxie what's the time" and "moxie what time is it" and i want only whole phrases, not substrings, accepted